hyperledger/indy-hipe/text/connection-protocol/README.md

 [unresolved]: #unresolved-questions

 - Should we eliminate the public DID option, and they just present an invitation with the connection key from their public DID Doc?
-- Should we use the standard error report message for errors, or a family specific error message?
 - Should invitations have `@id`s?